 Check with your state department of labor for more information on pay card laws by state.

 Looking for an easy-to-use payroll system?
-Patriot’s online payroll software makes entering, approving, and distributing wages fast, easy, and affordable.
-Get a free trial today!
+Patriot Software makes payroll fast, easy, and affordable.
+Get your self-guided demo today!

 This is not intended as legal advice; for more information, please click here.